Rangers vs. Guardians Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Andrew Heaney (5-6) will take the mound for the Rangers, his 18th start of the season.
+- Martin Perez (7-3) will take the mound for the Rangers, his 18th start of the season.

-- In 17 starts, Heaney has pitched through or past the fifth inning 12 times.
-He has a season average of 5.1 frames per outing.
+- Perez has made 13 starts of five or more innings in 17 chances this season, and averages 5.4 frames when he pitches.

-- He has four appearances this season with zero earned runs allowed out of his 17 chances this season.
+- He has finished two appearances without allowing an earned run in 17 chances this season.

 |Opponent